loomnetwork/loom-sdk-documentation/docs/delegated-proof-of-stake.md

 **Witness count** - The number of witnesses that can be elected.

+**Witness salary** - Optional.
+The amount that witnesses get paid for validating blocks.

 **Vote allocation** - Number of votes each coin account gets.
 By default this is equal to the number of witnesses.

 **Election cycle length** - How long the election cycle is.
 By default this is 1 week.

-**Minimum power fraction** - How much of the coin supply needs to have voted for elections to be considered valid.
+**Minimum power fraction** - Optional.
+How much of the coin supply needs to have voted for elections to be considered valid.
 For example, a value of 5 corresponds to 20% of the coin supply needing to have voted.

 ## Candidate Registration